- rheumatoid arthritis in adults

 - multiple-dose vials

 The instructions you’ll follow to inject your doses depend on the Enbrel form your doctor prescribes for you.
+To view video demonstrations of injecting the drug, see the manufacturer’s site.

 You can inject Enbrel under the skin of: